 - 3 garlic cloves rough chop

-- 1 jalapeno chile chopped (if you like it spicy use the whole thing, seeds & ribs intact, when I made it I only used half and it was mild)
+- 1 jalapeno chopped (if you like it spicy use the whole thing, seeds & ribs intact, when I made it I only used half and it was mild)

 - 2 tbsp lime juice fresh squeezed